 China Camp State Park has a diverse environment that is rich in wildlife.
 From the shores of San Pablo Bay to the heights of San Pedro Mountain, the park is teeming with life.
 The tidal salt marshes along the Bay and the oak woodlands that dot the hillsides each have their own unique combination of creatures that inhabit their specific niche in the ecosystem.
 In total, the state park has 26 species of mammals, 140 species of birds, 44 species of fish, and 15 species of reptiles and amphibians.

 The Salt Marshes of China Camp represent the most intact wetlands remaining in the San Francisco Bay estuary.
-They are home to a number of endangered species, including Ridgeway’s (formerly California clapper) rail (Rallus longirostris obsoletus) winds its rail-thin body through the salt marsh plants to feed on mussels, clams, snails, and worms.
-The clapper rail got its original name from its mating call, which sounds like clapping, and its rail-thin body that allows it to easily maneuver through the dense salt marshes.
-Its numbers have diminished considerably in recent decades, due to the destruction of its marshland habitat by development and shoreline fill, making the protected marshlands critically important habitat for this unique bird.
+They are home to a number of endangered species, including California Ridgway’s rail (formerly California clapper rail).
+This almost flightless bird (Rallus longirostris obsoletus) winds its rail-thin body through the salt marsh plants to feed on mussels, clams, snails, and worms.
+The bird’s original name hinted at its mating call, which sounds like clapping.
+Numbers of Ridgway’s rails have plummeted in recent decades, due to destruction of marshland habitat by development and shoreline fill, making the protected marshlands critically important habitat for this unique bird.

 The salt marsh harvest mouse (Reithrodontomys raviventris) is another endangered species found at China Camp, and it is endemic to the salt marshes of the San Francisco Bay estuary.
 This nocturnal rodent is difficult to spot, being mostly active at night, and dwelling within the thick vegetation of the salt marshes.
 Like the clapper rail, the salt marsh harvest mouse also faces the destruction of its habitat by the forces of urban and suburban growth.